-- 2.5.2 Section 48(2) of the Biodiversity Act provides that an organ of state that must prepare an EIP or EMP in terms of Chapter 3 of NEMA, and a municipality that must adopt an IDP in terms of the Municipal Systems Act must: - align its plan with (...) any applicable bioregional plan; - incorporate into that plan those provisions of (...) a bioregional plan that specifically apply to it; and - demonstrate in its plan how (...) any applicable bioregional plan may be implemented by that organ of state or municipality. - 2.5.3 In ensuring that IDPs (and SDFs) align with bioregional plans the following points are important: - IDPs identify priority projects for socio-economic development within a municipality.
-Where possible, these should include projects that contribute directly to the conservation, sustainable use and/or rehabilitation of biodiversity in critical biodiversity areas and/or critical ecosystem service areas. - The map of critical biodiversity areas and accompanying guidelines should be meaningfully incorporated into the SDFs of the local and district municipalities it covers.
+2.5.2 Section 48(2) of the Biodiversity Act provides that an organ of state that must prepare an EIP or EMP in terms of Chapter 3 of NEMA, and a municipality that must adopt an IDP in terms of the Municipal Systems Act must:

+- align its plan with (...) any applicable bioregional plan; - incorporate into that plan those provisions of (...) a bioregional plan that specifically apply to it; and - demonstrate in its plan how (...) any applicable bioregional plan may be implemented by that organ of state or municipality. - 2.5.3 In ensuring that IDPs (and SDFs) align with bioregional plans the following points are important: - IDPs identify priority projects for socio-economic development within a municipality.
+Where possible, these should include projects that contribute directly to the conservation, sustainable use and/or rehabilitation of biodiversity in critical biodiversity areas and/or critical ecological support areas.

+• The map of critical biodiversity areas and accompanying guidelines should be meaningfully incorporated into the SDFs of the local and district municipalities it covers.
 The integrated map of planning zones or categories in the SDF should reflect the critical biodiversity areas in an appropriately restrictive planning zone or spatial category.

-2.5.4 Pursuant to section 2 of NEMA the map and guidelines forming part of a bioregional plan should be referred to in all EIAs and should be consulted in the decision-making process for all land-use and environmental authorisations.
+Pursuant to section 2 of NEMA the map and guidelines forming part of a bioregional plan should be referred to in all EIAs and should be consulted in the decision-making process for all land-use and environmental authorisations.
+It is recommended that DEAT and provincial environment affairs departments require environmental assessment practitioners to refer to any applicable bioregional plan in preparing Basic Assessment Reports and EIRs.